Inky-Tech-Pty-Ltd/Links/README.md

 Now, instead of a single line, the Sophie-Otto relationship is revealed as a large, partly opaque, but shimmering bundle of cables.
 This object is one of the components of our village computer.
 The internal states of the computer create strategic constraints - governance - for the actors.

-Now substitute the names 'USA' and 'Canada' for 'Sophie' and 'Otto'.
+Now change metophor by substituting the names 'USA' and 'Canada' for 'Sophie' and 'Otto'.
 The new object is the US-Canada relationship.
 The other dynamics are essentially the same.
-China, Mexico, the UK, Germany, and Russia all make private assessments of the US-Canada relationship.
+China, Mexico, the UK, Germany, and Russia all generate private assessments and public spin about the US-Canada relationship.
-That bundle of wiring is one of the inputs that governs the range of strategic options for Denmark.
+That bundle of wiring is part of the set of constraints for Denmark.

-This approach does not mean that it's suddenly impossible to have a ceremony that creates a digital identifier of a relationship - but it re-casts that ceremony as an example of a norm.

-In this projects, the base-level objects are actors and actions.
+In this project, the base-level objects are actors and actions.
 Relationships, villages, membership, and governing norms are derived objects - changeable internal states of the computer.
-They are endlessly contestable.
+The members of a community might use formal systems to fix these objects for a time, but in a deeper sense they are always contestable.

 #### Artificial Intelligence